Friday, June 21, 2024

 converses a lot:

-asks questions, answers;
+asks questions, answers them;

 debates, argues;